Inspection Reports for Birchwoods at Canco Senior Living

 Visit Reason

-The visit was conducted as a complaint investigation regarding medication administration and record-keeping practices at Birchwoods at Canco Senior Living.
+The inspection was conducted as a complaint investigation regarding medication administration and incident reporting practices at Birchwoods at Canco Senior Living.

 Findings

-The investigation found that one resident did not receive medications as ordered due to insurance authorization issues, and the facility failed to record incident reports for medication errors in the resident's record as required.
+The investigation found that one resident did not receive medications as ordered by their licensed practitioner due to insurance authorization issues, and the facility failed to record incident reports for medication errors in the resident's record as required.

 Complaint Details

-The complaint investigation was substantiated by findings that Resident #1 did not receive prescribed medications due to insurance issues and that medication errors were not properly documented in incident reports until after the investigation.
+The complaint investigation was substantiated by findings that Resident #1 did not receive prescribed medications (Xarelto and Metoprolol) due to insurance authorization delays, and the facility did not complete incident reports for these medication errors until after the investigation.

 Severity Breakdown